serdimoa/charting/JS-Api.md

 ]
 ```

 If no symbols are found, then callback should be called with an empty array.
+See more details about `ticker` value [[here|Symbology#ticker]]

 ###resolveSymbol(symbolName, onSymbolResolvedCallback, onResolveErrorCallback)
 1. `symbolName`: string.
 Symbol name or `ticker` if provided.